Contact Us

 Myth 1: “A home Dial is accurate enough for everything.”
 False for single-reading clinical decisions.
 True for trend tracking on the same individual.
 The distinction matters because most people choose home Dials assuming the first; the device only reliably delivers the second.

 Myth 2: “Getting one professional scan a year is all I need.”
 Partially false.
 A single annual scan misses everything between January and December.
 Body composition changes monthly.
-If you are working on a goal or managing a condition, you need at minimum quarterly professional scans, ideally supplemented with home Dial trend tracking in between.
+If you are working on a goal or managing a condition, you need at a minimum quarterly professional scans, ideally supplemented with home Dial trend tracking in between.

 Myth 3: “Professional InBody models are over-spec for personal use.”
-Generally true — unless you are running a private practice or have a household member with a clinical condition where data interpretation matters.
+Generally true unless you are running a private practice or have a household member with a clinical condition where data interpretation matters.
 For pure individual tracking, the home Dial gives you 80% of the actionable insight at 5% of the cost.

 The decision in one paragraph

-Yes, if you use it consistently — same time of day, same hydration state, same scale, ideally the same foot position.
+Yes, if you use it consistently at the same time of day, same hydration state, same scale, ideally the same foot position.
 Home Dials are reliable for trends.
 They become unreliable when you compare a Monday-morning reading on the H30 against a Saturday-evening reading on a different brand.
 The reading drift is in the comparison conditions, not the device.

-Professional InBody machines in India sit in the lakhs range — the 270S being the entry point.
+Professional InBody machines in India sit in the lakhs range, the 270S being the entry point.
 Home Dials are in the thousands range.
 Current InBody India pricing for both ranges is here.
 The price gap reflects the engineering: 8 tactile electrodes plus multi-frequency analysis plus FDA-cleared clinical certification is fundamentally more expensive to build than a single-frequency 4-point platform.

-The Dial H30 supports 4 users and the H40 supports 8.
+The Dial H30 supports 4 users, and the H40 supports 8.
 Both keep separate profiles, separate histories, and separate trend lines through the InBody app.
 The H40 is the better choice if anyone in the household has a clinical condition (diabetes, PCOS, post-bariatric, GLP-1 use) because the additional metrics matter; the H30 is the right call for general family fitness tracking.

 Not sure which tier is right for your situation?
-If you are evaluating for a hospital, gym, clinic, corporate wellness programme, or private practice, talk to our B2B team — we will recommend the model that fits your use case and budget.
+If you are evaluating for a hospital, gym, clinic, corporate wellness programme, or private practice, talk to our B2B team.
+We will recommend the model that fits your use case and budget.
 If you are buying for personal or family use, see the home Dial range and current India pricing.
 Already getting scans somewhere?
 Find an InBody test centre near you in India.

-Team InBody
+InBody India